Jannik-Hoffmann/Brexit-Data-Analysis/readme.md

 3. **Complex Interaction**: The effect of immigration attitudes on Brexit support was strongest among those low in authoritarianism.
 For high authoritarians, Brexit support was high regardless of immigration views.

-4. **Beyond Simple Narratives**: Our findings challenge one-dimensional explanations of Brexit, revealing a complex interplay between policy attitudes and psychological factors.
+4. **Beyond Simple Narratives**: The findings challenge one-dimensional explanations of Brexit, revealing a significant interplay between policy attitudes and psychological factors.

 5. **Future Political Implications**: This interaction between policy views and underlying psychological traits may help explain other populist movements globally.